By Fr. Louis Studer, OMI, Provincial, U.S. Oblate Province

 In the U.S. Province we minister to the whole person, both spirit and body.
 Our way of ministering is characteristically Oblate: close to the people we serve, engaging lay leaders to minister alongside us, to the poor “with their many faces.”
 And, in tune with the mandate of the 36th General Chapter; we are mindful of the “intentional interculturality” in our first formation programs, in our ministry, in our Oblate community life.
 Specifically, it means a reflective sensitivity to those with whom we form to become Oblates, those with whom we live and minister who are from a culture, ethnicity, background, way of life, different from the predominant U.S. culture.
 We are committed to welcoming, fully integrating, happily accepting them in our communities, in our way of ministering, how we form those preparing to embrace our Oblate way of life.
 To Laotians, Haitians, Hmong, Vietnamese, Koreans, Guatemalans, Brazilians, Puerto Ricans, Zambians, Mexicans, to name a few of the more than 40 nationalities we serve each week in our ministries.
 Often, we find ourselves in places, ministering to these peoples, where the diocesan clergy has neither the know how nor the language skills or capability to serve them.

-Greg Cholewa, Coordinator of Elder Care, helped us learn how to deal with aging issues of our senior members and an update on the role of Superiors was presented as we embrace a new administrative structure in the province.
+There was a presentation on how to deal with aging issues of our senior members and an update on the role of Superiors was presented as we embrace a new administrative structure in the province.
 Each Oblate was afforded the opportunity to update End of Life directives and Power of Attorney concerns, where applicable.

 Ministry in White Earth, MN, Area